DavidMunozMartinez/smart-hoverjs/README.md

 </br>
 </br>

+# Restrictions

-NOTE: There are a few style properties applied programatically that you will not be able to override like left, top, with, height, position.
+NOTE: There are a few style properties applied programatically that you will not be able to override like left, top, with, height.
+The shadow element also has by default absolute position and pointer events set to none, to avoid problems with your hoverable elements

 # Attributes

 ```html